Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ho Chi Minh City When the land lease expires, the Tan Thuan Export Processing Zone, which is over 300 hectares wide, will attract high-tech projects and will not be converted into residential, commercial, or service land.

-The information was announced by Mr. Hua Quoc Hung, Head of the Management Board of Ho Chi Minh City Export Processing and Industrial Zones (Hepza) on the morning of January 24, when mentioning the city's orientation for industrial land in the coming time.
-"The city will retain all industrial land, only convert industries, not eliminate or convert to residential, housing, or commercial areas," Mr. Hung said.
+The information was announced by Mr. Hua Quoc Hung, Head of the Management Board of Ho Chi Minh City Export Processing and Industrial Zones (Hepza) on the morning of January 24, when mentioning the city's orientation for industrial land funds in the coming time.
+"The city will retain all industrial land funds, only convert industries, not abolish or convert them into residential, housing, or commercial areas," Mr. Hung said.

 Tan Thuan Export Processing Zone, District 7, December 2022.
 Photo: Quynh Tran